pubannotation/pubannotation/docs/add-document.md

 ---
 layout: docs
-title: Add Documents
+title: Add Document
-prev_section: api
+prev_section: create-project
-next_section: submit-annotations
+next_section: create-annotation
-permalink: /docs/add-documents/
+permalink: /docs/add-document/
 ---

 After creating your project, you can add documents to your project.